Secure CheckoutPersonal information is secured with SSL technology.

 Parasitology continues to benefit from taking an evolutionary approach to its study.
 Tree construction, character-mapping, tree-based evolutionary interpretation, and other developments in molecular and morphological phylogenetics have had a profound influence and have shed new light on the very nature of host-parasite relations and their coevolution.
 Life cycle complexity, parasite ecology and the origins and evolution of parasitism itself are all underpinned by an understanding of phylogeny.

 Researchers in parasitology, tropical medicine, evolutionary biology, entomology, zoology, and veterinary science

 - 9th December 2003

-Imprint: Academic Press
+- Academic Press

-"...indispensable source for students, teachers, and research workers."
-ANNALS OF TROPICAL MEDICINE AND PARASITOLOGY
+"...indispensable source for students, teachers, and research workers." —ANNALS OF TROPICAL MEDICINE AND PARASITOLOGY